 The following article is a sample from the full BVOP™ Ultimate Guide and is part of the preparation for the BVOP™'s modern Agile Project Management Certification Program.

-The BVOP suggest that the scope of a project is not fixed and may often evolve.
+The BVOP suggests that the scope of a project is not fixed and may often evolve.

 Scope management may include the following activities: